12 top tips for stargazing

 You may be able to see the giant saucepan-shaped Plough, balanced on the end of its handle.

-But the Plough isn’t a constellation – it’s an asterism, a small pattern of stars immediately obvious to the naked eye.
+But the Plough isn’t a constellation – it’s an asterism, a small pattern of stars immediately obvious to the naked eye, but which isn't one of the 88 formally recognised constellations.

 The Plough forms part of the constellation of Ursa Major, the Great Bear.
 The Plough’s handle represents the bear’s tail, and fainter stars around it form the bear’s legs and head.